Familial aneurysm

 Is aneurysm screening recommended if only one family member has an aneurysm?

-The person affected must clarify in a consultation with an aneurysm expert whether a previously unknown brain aneurysm should be specifically searched for.
-A clear desire for clarification is an absolute prerequisite, because magnetic resonance imaging (MRI) of the head can also reveal other incidental findings.
-It is important to discuss beforehand possible consequences and complications of treatment, insurance aspects, the suitability for certain activities in the case of an aneurysm diagnosis or a possible detection of non-treatable findings.
-The mere knowledge of a diagnosis can be a considerable psychological burden for those affected, without there being any real need for medical action.
+The patient decides together with an aneurysm expert during a consultation whether to specifically search for a previously undetected brain aneurysm.
+A clear desire for clarification is an absolute prerequisite, as magnetic resonance imaging (MRI) of the head can also reveal other incidental findings.
+Before the examination, the possible consequences and complications of treatment, insurance law aspects, suitability for certain activities, and the risk of incurable findings should be discussed.
+Simply knowing about an aneurysm can be a psychological burden for those affected, even if there is no immediate need for medical intervention.

 References